 Administered Pricing.
 This is where the pricing of existing drugs can be based on current administered prices and to use alternative methods for new ones.

 There are potential issues with access related to all of the pricing models described above.
-If a single-payer system determines that certain drugs are deemed too expensive or do not offer additional benefit and therefore placed on a non-preferred list, this would reduce their availability to patients or result in their facing higher cost sharing.
+A single-payer system could indeed determine that certain drugs are deemed too expensive or do not offer additional benefit.
+They would therefore be placed on a non-preferred list.
+This would ultimately reduce their availability to patients or result in their facing higher cost sharing.

-Another important consideration is the effect on the development of new therapies.
-As stated in the CBO report, “if manufacturers could not offset the price decline in the United States by obtaining higher prices in other countries, they might reduce research and development of new drug products.”
+Another important consideration is the effect on developing new therapies.
+Per the CBO report, “if manufacturers could not offset the price decline in the United States by obtaining higher prices in other countries, they might reduce research and development of new drug products.”
 One example they give is in the case of pricing drugs relative to their benefit over existing therapies.
 Companies may decide to focus their efforts on drugs that provide significant advantages rather than “marginal improvements.”
 While this may appease critics of so-called “me-too” agents, this appears to ignore the impending recognition of

 The single-payer system has been tested and proven effective in many developed economies, but there are many peculiarities in US health care.
-US healthcare represents almost 18% of the U.S. GDP a higher percentage than any other country.
+In the US, health care represents almost 18% of the U.S. GDP, a higher percentage than any other country.
 This will be front and center in the upcoming 2020 US elections with multiple stakeholders (patients, physicians, life science companies, hospitals, insurance companies, etc.) adding their voice.
 We fully expect change.
 What form it will take depends on the upcoming election results and consensus developed within key constituent groups, stay tuned.